-The annual report for the SC ECAC is included in the South Carolina First Steps 2018-2019 Annual Report.
-SC First Steps is the host and administrator of the SC ECAC.
+The annual report for South Carolina's ECAC is included in the South Carolina First Steps Annual Report.
+South Carolina First Steps is the host and administrator of the ECAC.

 Stay up to date on News + Events.